rlmcneary2/react-modal-queue/README.md

 A modal's body content can be created simply by providing a single string or an array of strings.
 Each string will be surrounded by a \<p\> element.
 If more customization is needed a React Component can be provided for the body.

 ### Footer
 A set of buttons can be displayed in the modal's footer.
-There are three different options for defining the footer: one or two buttons can be displayed by passing handlers, a set of button definitions can be provided in an array, or a React Component can be provided as the footer content.
+There are three different options for defining the footer: one or two buttons can be displayed by passing handler functions, a set of button definitions can be provided in an array, or a React Component can be provided as the footer content.

 ## Notes
 Modal requests are queued and processed in the order they are received.
 Only one modal is displayed at a time.